withastro/docs/TRANSLATING.md

 Not every page is marked as "ready to translate."
 So, even if you find a page that is not yet translated on the Docs site, you must first confirm that it is on the list of available pages to translate.
 Do not translate documents that are missing:

 - A "Translate this page" button in the Docs site.
-- The `i18nReady: true` frontmatter property in its Markdown file.
+- The `i18nReady: true` frontmatter property in its MDX file.

 You can read more about how pages are marked "ready for (initial) translating" and "needs updating" in [CONTRIBUTING.md](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md).